NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is very important that your DEM be relative to a datum/ellipsoid (such as WGS84), and *not* to a geoid/areoid, such as EGM96.
+It is very important that your DEM be relative to a datum/ellipsoid (such as WGS84), and *not* to a geoid/areoid, such as EGM96 for Earth.
+Otherwise there will be a systematic offset of several tens of meters between the images and the DEM, which can result in artifacts in mapprojection and stereo.

 A DEM relative to a geoid/areoid must be converted so that its heights are relative to an ellipsoid.
 This must be done for any Copernicus and SRTM DEMs.